Fredensborg

 Fredensborg ([ˈfʁeˀðn̩sˌpɒˀ]) is a railway town located in Fredensborg Municipality, North Zealand, some 30 kilometres north of Copenhagen, Denmark.
-It is most known for Fredensborg Palace, one of the official residences of the Danish Royal Family.
-As of 1 January 2022, the town had a population of 8,965.
+It is most known for Fredensborg Palace, one of the official residences of the Danish royal family.
+As of 1 January 2025, the town had a population of 8,968.

 History

 The earliest settlement in the area was the village of Asminderød.
-The town of Fredensborg emerged outside Fredensborg Palace, which was completed in 1722.
+The town of Fredensborg emerged outside Fredensborg Palace, which was designed by Johan Cornelius Krieger and completed in 1722.
 The name, which means the Palace of Peace," commemorates the termination of the Great Northern War.

 Fredensborg Station opened on the new North Line in 1868.

 Fredensborg Palace and surroundings

-Fredensborg Palace is mainly used by the Danish Royal Family in spring and autumn.
+Fredensborg Palace is mainly used by the Danish royal family in spring and autumn.
 Many of the houses that line the street which leads up to the main entrance to the palace are listed.
 This is also the location of Store Kro, a historic inn which reopened in 2014.